OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.4.0-1.md

 * fixing thermal energy for emission model 'None'
 * remove delay of emission process (OPAL-T)
 * build process adapted to Intel compiler
-* allow simulations with multiple !SurfacePhysics processes (OPAL-T)
+* allow simulations with multiple SurfacePhysics processes (OPAL-T)
 * kickers implemented in OPAL-T,
 * restart from any step and any H5Part file,
 * fine-grained control over amount of output in OPAL-T,
-* array-type !TrackRun attributes MAXSTEPS, DT and ZSTOP (currently OPAL-T only),
+* array-type TrackRun attributes MAXSTEPS, DT and ZSTOP (currently OPAL-T only),
 * statistics file now compliant to SDDS format,
 * rewrite of autophase algorithm,
 * added stand-alone autophase tracker,
 * better exception handling,
 * follow-up track now working correctly,
-* adding !MatchedGauss distribution,
+* adding MatchedGauss distribution,
 * return type of ElementBase::getType changed to enum which is faster to compare than strings.

 ----